President Trump To Face Friendly Crowd At March For Life

 Trump will face a friendly audience at a key moment — with his impeachment trial underway, and just months to go before the 2020 election.
 The president has leaned in to his connection to religious and social conservatives, frequently praising "the evangelicals" who comprise a key portion of his base, and courting anti-abortion rights groups like the Susan B. Anthony List.

 That group's president, Marjorie Dannenfelser, called Trump's appearance at the march "a moment of celebration for the pro-life movement."
-In an interview with NPR, she it's a reminder of how far Trump has come in the minds of some conservatives who were initially skeptical because of his past support for abortion rights.
+In an interview with NPR, she said it's a reminder of how far Trump has come in the minds of some conservatives who were initially skeptical because of his past support for abortion rights.

 "Everyone doubted where he was on the abortion issue.
 He stated what he believed.
 There were doubts all over — I mean, I was one of them," Dannenfelser said. "...So he's actually become the person that he says he is."